-BSCA supplemental funding to develop/enhance services provided to communities that are affected by trauma and mass shootings/school violence may be associated with the community mental health providers' RFAs with regard to training opportunities with relation to individuals with SMI and SED.
+BSCA supplemental funding to develop/enhance services provided to communities that are affected by trauma and mass shootings/school violence may be associated with the community mental health provider's RFAs in regard to training opportunities and individuals with SMI and SED.
 Having robust emergency preparedness and response plans allows providers to appropriately respond to communities experiencing and recovering from mass shootings, school violence, and other traumatic events.